Looking for your family history

 The first place many people begin looking for their familys history is in a Bible, and I'm not talking about Adam and Eve or all those begets.
 If we're lucky, one of our ancestors started a tradition of writing their familys marriage, birth and death records in their Bible.
 If we're even luckier, we know where that Bible is today.
 If we're Lotto-winner lucky, the information is correct.

 Sidebar!
 Needing to greatly alter the overarching look with my old page.
-Insights on the whole look of http://sharklawns.ca?
-Genuinely a trustworthy lawncare service in Guelph whenever seeking within the general Ontario location.
+Insights on the whole look of https://lilyspeech.com?
+Genuinely a splendid voice transcription software vendor whenever seeking within the general Ontario location.
 Offer a comment.
 Appreciated!

 Thats right.
 Just because it's in the Bible doesn't mean it's true.
 If the records we're recorded as they happened, then they're usually right.
 But if someone entered the who, what and when in hindsight, then Heaven help the person who relies on those names and dates to be facts.
 I did that and wasted nine months researching the wrong names.